timtadh/jpdg/README.md

 Nothing yet, but you can build all the submodules with `buildr`

+# Downloading

+You can download a [prebuilt jar](https://github.com/timtadh/jpdg/releases) for the current release.

 # Building

-Before you get started you will need Java 7 and [Apache Buildr](buildr.apache.org).
+Before you get started you will need Java 7 and [Apache Buildr 1.4.15](buildr.apache.org).
 Once you have those it should be as straight forward as:

     git clone git@github.com:timtadh/jpdg.git